M-N-solution-LLC/Privacy-Policy/README.md

 - **Personal Information:** When you create an account, you may provide us with personal information such as your name, email address, and other contact details.
 - **Usage Data:** We collect information about how you use the App, including your interactions, device information, and usage statistics.
-- **Location Data:** We may collect location data if you enable location-based features, such as Qibla direction.
+- **Location Data:** We may collect location data if you enable location-based features, such as finding nearby healthcare providers.

 ### 2. **How We Use Your Information**